-The word “sambal” is also used to indicate a dish in which sambal sauce is a main ingredient.
-For example, the Malaysian dish “Sambal goreng udang” is fresh shrimp seasoned with sambal sauce.
+The word “sambal” is also used to indicate a dish in which sambal sauce is the main ingredient.
+For example, the Malaysian dish “sambal goreng udang” is fresh shrimp seasoned with sambal sauce.

 There are hundreds of varieties of sambal that vary depending on the type of chilies used, other added ingredients, texture, and region in which it is made.